 The provider had ensured that systems were in place for the prevention and management of risks associated with COVID-19.
 There was evidence of ongoing reviews of the risks associated with COVID-19, with contingency plans in place for staffing and isolation of residents, if required.
-There was infection control guidance and protocols for staff to implement while working in the centre including regular cleaning schedules and cleaning products readily available if required.
+There was infection control guidance and protocols for staff to implement while working in the centre.
 Personal protective equipment (PPE), including hand sanitisers and masks, were available and were observed in use in the centre on the day of the inspection.
 The centre had access to support from Public Health.